Places of Interest

 - Inverewe Gardens (North of Ullapool and the scenery along the trip will make this a day to remember)

 If you are missing city life and want access to some bigger stores, or a chance to catch the Loch Ness monster, then a day trip to Inverness is just right for you.
+Fort William, the outdoor capital of the Highlands is also within easy reach.
 Alternatively, you can explore some of the charming smaller towns in the surrounding area, like Dingwall.

 Places to Eat

-Rocky Mountain View Cottage is self-catering but there are plenty of places to eat in the surrounding area should you wish to sample traditional Scottish fare, including:
+Rocky Mountain View Cottage is a self-catering accommodation, but there are plenty of places to eat in the surrounding area should you wish to sample traditional Scottish fare, including:

-- Dornie: The two pubs (Dornie Hotel and The Clachan) in Dornie serve bar food or if you are looking for tea/lunch, there is a cafe in Eilean Donan Castle with home-baking and hot food.
+- Dornie: The Dornie Hotel and the Clachan serve food or if you are looking for tea/lunch, there is a take-away in Eilean Donan Castle.

 - Kyle: Lots of tea rooms and restaurants, and the local chippy Hector’s (which has several outlets in Kyle).
-Buth Bheag wee seafood bar and deli has tasty prawn rolls.
-The Waterside Restaurant in Kyle is cosy and with excellent seafood (reservations recommended).
+Fisherman’s Kitchen has tasty prawn rolls, fish and chips and fresh seafood.

 - Plockton: Again, several restaurants, tea rooms and pubs in this village.

-- Skye: Lots of tea rooms, restaurants, pubs and cafes, including Cafe Sia in Broadford (great for pizzas).
+- Skye: Lots of tea rooms, restaurants, pubs and cafes.
 Skye also boasts a Michelin star restaurant – The Loch Bay restaurant in Stein.